The retirement benefit solution for the legal profession

 of the fund?

-The Legal Provident Fund was registered in 1967 as an independent body for the legal profession and since then via its body of trustees has been providing member employees with retirement, death and disability benefits.
-The fund is a defined contribution provident fund.
-It is registered as an umbrella fund which allows it to have multiple participating employers.
+The Legal Provident Fund (“the fund”) was registered in 1967 as an independent body for the legal profession and since then has been providing member employees with retirement, death and disability benefits.
+The fund is an independent umbrella retirement fund, regulated by the pension Funds act, 1956, as amended, and other applicable law.

 Who can join

 The fund is open to employees, directors and partners.
 It is also open to employees of advocates and advocates’ groups.
-Sole practitioners and advocates are not “employees” in terms of law and cannot join any pension or provident fund.
+Sole practitioners and advocates are not “employees” and cannot join an occupational retirement fund.
 They can take out a policy for individuals such as a retirement annuity.
-Most law firms do not have enough employees to be able to set up their own retirement funds.
-Through the fund, the employees of the individual firms are pooled to negotiate good benefits and affordable premiums.
+Most law firms do not have enough employees to be able to set up their own retirement fund.
+Through the fund, employees of individual law firms are pooled to negotiate good benefits and affordable premiums.

 The fund has been administered by Alexander Forbes since 2004.
-Alexander Forbes has an 81 year track record in providing employee benefit solutions.
+Alexander Forbes has a distinguished track record in providing employee benefits solutions.
 For more information about Alexander Forbes please visit www.alexanderforbes.co.za.

 To make the benefits of the fund easier to understand we have simplified the detail on this website.
 The website is for information purposes only and does not supersede the rules of the fund or the insurer’s policies.
 In the event of there being a discrepancy, the rules of the fund or the insurers policies will prevail.
 This documentation is available to all participating employers.